arietimmerman/a11n/src/software/sailpoint/README.md

-# Azure AD connector for SailPoint IdentityIQ
+# Azure AD connector for SailPoint

 Azure Active Directory (Azure AD) is the cloud-based identity and access management service from Microsoft.
 It is a key component for signing in your employees and to manage access to resources.